cloudberrydb/cloudberrydb-site/docs/create-and-manage-database.md

 A Cloudberry Database system is a single instance of Cloudberry Database.
 There can be multiple running Cloudberry Database systems co-existing with each other, but usually a client can only connect to one of them.

 There can be multiple databases in a Cloudberry Database system.
 This is different from some database management systems (such as Oracle) where the database instance *is* the database.
-Although you can create many databases in a Cloudberry system, client programs can connect to and access only one database at a time — you cannot cross-query between databases.
+Although you can create many databases in a Cloudberry Database system, client programs can connect to and access only one database at a time — you cannot cross-query between databases.

 ## About template and default databases